-If the subdivider changes the subdivision application or preliminary plat after the planning office makes a determination of sufficiency but before the governing body has rendered a decision, the subdivider shall submit the amended application to the AdministratorPlanning Staff for review.
-Changes made by the subdivider in response to the AdministratorPlanning Staff, agencies or public comment will not force a suspension of the review period by more than ten (10) working days.
+If the subdivider changes the subdivision application or preliminary plat after the planning office makes a determination of sufficiency but before the governing body has rendered a decision, the subdivider shall submit the amended application to the Planning Staff for review.
+Changes made by the subdivider in response to the Planning Staff, agencies or public comment will not force a suspension of the review period by more than ten (10) working days.

 - i.
-Within five (5) working days of receiving the amended application or preliminary plat, the Administrator Planning Staff shall determine whether the changes to the subdivision application or preliminary plat are material. - ii.
-The review period is suspended while the AdministratorPlanning Staff considers whether the changes to the subdivision application or preliminary plat are material. - iii.
-If the Administrator Planning Staff determines the changes are not material, the review period resumes when the Administrator Planning Staff mails notice notifies of the decision to the subdivider of the decision. - iv.
-If the Administrator Planning Staff determines the changes are material, it may either require the subdivider to schedule a new pre-application meeting and resubmit the application as a new subdivision application or proceed with the review period. - v.
+Within five (5) working days of receiving the amended application or preliminary plat, the Planning Staff shall determine whether the changes to the subdivision application or preliminary plat are material. - ii.
+The review period is suspended while the Planning Staff considers whether the changes to the subdivision application or preliminary plat are material. - iii.
+If the Planning Staff determines the changes are not material, the review period resumes when the Planning Staff notifies the subdivider of the decision. - iv.
+If the Planning Staff determines the changes are material, it may either require the subdivider to schedule a new pre-application meeting and resubmit the application as a new subdivision application or proceed with the review period. - v.
 By making changes to a pending subdivision application or preliminary plat, the subdivider consents to suspension of the review period. - vi.
-The following changes, although not an exhaustive list, may be considered material: - A. Configuration or number of lots; - B. Road layout; - C. Water and/or septic proposals; - D. Configuration of park land or open spaces; - E. Easement provisions; and d.
+The following changes, although not an exhaustive list, may be considered material: - A. Configuration or number of lots: - B. Road layout; - C. Water and/or septic proposals; - D. Configuration of park land or open spaces; - E. Easement provisions; and - F. Designated access.

+d.
 Determination of Amended Applications - Appeal Process